 Specific classroom placement is based on a child's legal residence.
-For 2017-2018, the locations are: Cherry Tree Elementary, Forest Dale Elementary, Orchard Park Elementary and Smoky Row Elementary.
+The locations are Cherry Tree Elementary, Forest Dale Elementary, Orchard Park Elementary and Smoky Row Elementary.

 Parents and students are invited to the classrooms to visit with the EC staff, discuss each child's growth over the summer and address the students' transition needs.